rdf-ext/rdf-ext/README.md

 ## Modules

 There are many modules for parsing, serializing, stores for persistence and simplified data handling.
+In general all modules are available at [npm][https://www.npmjs.com] and you can use the Github repository name to install them.

 ### Parsers